IVC Blood Clot Filter Defect Lawyer

-When these filters fail to cause major internal damage, in many instances, they cannot be removed, which is even worse.
+When these filters fail to cause major internal damage, they cannot be removed in many instances, which is even worse.
 In effect, once you have one of these IVC filters implanted, it is going to remain inside your body for the rest of your life, even if it fragments or migrates in your body.
-The Recovery filter by Bard, along with the G2 and G2 Express is designed to be permanent devices.
+The Recovery filter by Bard and the G2 and G2 Express is designed to be permanent devices.

 Removing an IVC filter can be attempted, but it involves a second surgery.
 However, if the filter has fragmented or migrated to a different organ in your body, many surgeons simply refuse to do the procedure due to the risks involved.
 A 2013 study published in JAMA discovered that less than 10 percent of retrievable IVC filters are actually retrieved successfully.
 If you had IVC filters in place for longer than 54 days, the risk of complications increases exponentially.